House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 DeWalt DWE7485

-This is a pretty compact table saw, so we were surprised when we were able to make rip cuts up to 32.5 inches.
+This is a pretty compact table saw, so we were surprised when we made rip cuts up to 32.5 inches.
 That’s pretty impressive for any table saw, let alone one this portable.
-And speaking of portable, this saw weighs a mere 90 pounds.
-With wheels built-in, it’s easy to move this tool to wherever it’ll be most useful.
+And speaking of portable, it weighs a mere 90 pounds.
+With built-in wheels, it’s easy to move the Dewalt to another location or job site.

-But despite the praise, we still found some flaws on this saw.
+But despite the praise, we still found some flaws in this saw.
 For instance, the cheap miter gauge that was included got used once and tossed aside.
-But the real problem was the dip in the tabletop.
+However, the real problem was the dip in the tabletop.
 It’s right by the blade, and if your material is just the right size, it can get caught up on the divot.

 Pros